 25. What specific shot list is it helpful for us to provide, if any?

 Photographers, as a rule, love to provide assistance with timeline planning!
 It ensures we allow time for all the things you value.
+I certainly love to take control of planning and provide customized help for all my couples.
+If you’d like to get an idea of how this looks, check out the timeline planning guide linked below.

 Planning is so key to a successful, stress-free wedding day, so we always encourage letting us in on any scheduling issues you encounter.
 Most photographers are quite hands-off; others like myself pride themselves on helping couples craft a timeline that works for their needs.
 If you’re not using a wedding photographer that provides planning help (and even if you are!) it pays for itself to hire a professional wedding planner, for small or large weddings.